tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems.md

 	- Power series method
 - Keep in mind that since the Z transform came from the sampled waveform, the inverse z-transform **will only yield values of the time function at the sampling instants.**
 ### Partial Fraction Expansion
-- Laplace transform consists of a partial
+- Laplace transform consists of a partial fraction

 ## Example
 ![](Attachments/Pasted%20image%2020240427205707.png)